darwin3x/Auto-message-sender-for-discord/README.md

 It is using discord API but not the same way as normal bots, so be careful becaue it is against Discord rules (self-botting).

 ## Installation
-pip install requests
+-pip install requests

-python main.py
+-python main.py